 Sanitize your hands and wear a mask.
 It is always a good gesture to show health as a priority.

-Dressing in the proper attire for an interview exhibits that you are serious for this job and are genuinely interested in the required position.
+Dressing in the proper attire for an interview shows that you are serious about this job interview and genuinely interested in the required position.

 A gentle attire showcases you as someone who would fit easily into the workplace dynamic.
 Have a dapper look!

 Some industries do mention dressing norms, you have to go through the standards and prepare accordingly, or if criteria are not mentioned, then study the background of the industry, it will give you some idea.